teivah/teivah.dev/docs/book.md

 ## Website

-If you're interested, I created a website that summarizes the content of my book: [100go.co](https://100go.co).
+:fontawesome-brands-golang: If you're interested, I created a website that summarizes the content of my book: [100go.co](https://100go.co).